FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 The obvious question is now, how can we tackle the problem of using UDFs without sacrificing too much performance and as an additional benefit even define UDAFs?
 Looking at our little rule set, we see the pattern that if we do something with an overhead we should at least try to do it not so often.
 This directly leads us to the idea that a UDF should do the object translation only a few times by working not on single rows but rather on whole partitions.
 This functionality is provided by the [RDD][] method ``mapPartitions``.

-As a short reminder, an Resilient Distributed Dataset (RDD) is the low-level data structures of Spark and a Spark [DataFrame][] is built on top of it.
+As a short reminder, an Resilient Distributed Dataset (RDD) is the low-level data structure of Spark and a Spark [DataFrame][] is built on top of it.
 As we are mostly dealing with DataFrames in PySpark, we can get access to the underlying RDD with the help of the ``rdd`` attribute and convert it back with ``toDF()``.
 Putting all ingredients together we can apply an arbitrary Python function ``my_func`` to a DataFrame ``df`` with:

 ```python
 df.rdd.mapPartitions(my_func).toDF()